Qala-Dev/course-materials/part-time-schedule/week-5.md

 ## Schedule

-Mastering Lightning reading and Node Management workshops are scheduled as follows:
+Mastering Lightning reading and node management workshops are scheduled as follows:

 | Day       | Chapter/Workshop                                                                                                                                                                                                                      |
 | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |